 What is Implicit Bias?

-Implicit bias is the unconscious preferences that people hold towards certain groups of people.
-These biases are not consciously chosen, but they can still influence perceptions, judgments and behaviors.
+Implicit bias refers to the unconscious preferences that people hold towards certain groups, often shaped by societal stereotypes and racism.
+These racial biases are not consciously chosen, but they can still influence perceptions, judgments, and behaviors.

 What is Explicit Bias?